1wheel/graph-scroll/README.md

 }
 ```

-To support headers and intro images/text, we use create a container element containing the explanatory text and graph.
+To support headers and intro images/text, we use a container element containing the explanatory text and graph.

 ```
 <h1>Page Title</div>